 - Chuppah: Usually only temporary, a Chuppah is a little garden altar that is covered in flowers and sometimes fabric.
-A Chuppah is almost always included in traditional Jewish wedding ceremonies, and it is meant to represent the couple’s first home.
+A Chuppah is almost always included in traditional Jewish wedding ceremonies.
+It is meant to represent the couple’s first home.

 - Corsage: Traditionally, the couple gives corsages to important female family members and their closest friends that have played a major role in their lives.
 Some couples match the corsages to the bridal bouquet, but this is up to the couple.

 - Boutonnières: Boutonnières are the male counterpart to corsages, meaning important male family members and their closest friends that have played a major role in their lives.
-The boutonnière should always compliment the bridal bouquet, and readers and ushers should also be given boutonnières so that the guest may identify them as part of the wedding.
+The boutonnière should always compliment the bridal bouquet.
+Also, readers and ushers should be given boutonnières so that guests may identify them as part of the wedding.

 - Cascade: A type of bridal bouquet design that features woven flowers cascading down like a waterfall and hanging below your waistline.